 Feeling sore and tired?
 You're in good company.
-Lots of half and full marathons took place this weekend.
+Lots of half and full marathons took place this weekend, including the famed New York City Marathon.
 Congrats if you completed one!
 Here are a few tips to aid your recovery.

 Use ice.
 If you can tolerate it, taking an ice bath within a few hours, or even the next day, can help reduce inflammation and speed up your recovery.
 If you just can't do an ice bath, use ice packs on especially sore spots, such as your quads and knees.